alonzi/MTG-Data/How-to-data/scalar-theory.md

 All of these examples are numbers, they are all scalars.
 Understanding how to use them requires context.
 Contex is the key, when people say "but Game in Hand Win Rate doesn't tell the whole story" what they are saying is "that number doesn't have all the information you need".
 It lacks context.

 For example, GIH WR doesn't tell you how a card was used in a game, it doesn't tell you the quality of the opponents, or even how many games are in the sample used to calculate GIH WR.
 All of these features are part of the context and you have to bring those yourself, a scalar isn't going to do that for you.
+Which brings us to the first principle ...

 ## The first fundamental principle of Scalar Theory
 When you use a scalar, make sure you apply it in context.